Specialist travel insurance from Free Spirit for Parkinson’s disease

 Who is affected?

-It is estimated that around 1 in 500 people are affected by Parkinson’s disease and there are 127,000 people in the UK currently suffering with this condition.
+It is estimated that around 1 in 500 people are affected by Parkinson’s disease and there are 127,000 people in the UK currently suffering from this condition.

 Parkinson’s disease is not fatal but the condition can place great strain on the body.
 Some people respond well to treatments and only experience mild to moderate disability, while others experience severe disability.
 Due to the advancements in treatment, people with Parkinson’s disease often have a normal or near-normal life expectancy.